 We are currently drafting the alpha version by drawing on feedback from the workshops to iterate a revised version of the prototype framework.
-This version will be shared across the APS departments to seek formal comments.
+This version will be shared across government departments to seek formal comments.
 We will be seeking the endorsement of the Open Government Forum.
-The Secretaries’ APS Reform Committee has agreed to look at endorsing the framework.
+The Secretaries’ Australian Public Service Reform Committee has agreed to look at endorsing the framework.

-In the second stage we will release across the APS a beta version of the framework that consists of the guiding principles, ways of engaging and the standard.
+In the second stage we will release across the public service a beta version of the framework that consists of the guiding principles, ways of engaging and the standard.

-The final stage (live) will see all components of the framework released and working across the whole APS.
+The final stage (live) will see all components of the framework released and working across the whole public service.